axiangcoding/wt-profile-tool/README.md

 ## Description

-This package contains set of tools used to to fetch War Thunder profiles, including:
+This package contains set of tools used to to fetch War Thunder data, including:

 - Get user profile by ID
 - Get user ID by nick